 Despite the turbulent economic times, there is a genuine desire amongst the whole air freight supply chain to be greener.
 One part of IATA Green Cargo initiatives is to share and promote best practices:

 - Lighter Unit Load Devices (ULD)

-- Containers for the transportation of pharmaceutical goods can be made of recycled materials
+- Containers for the transportation of pharmaceutical goods made of recycled materials